swaptacular/swpt_accounts/protocol.rst

 .. [#config-data-limitations] The UTF-8 encoding of the ``config_data`` string MUST NOT be longer than 2000 bytes.

+.. [#debtor-creditor-id] To issue new tokens into existence, the server MAY use a special account called "*the debtor's account*" (or "*the root account*"):

+  * The balance on the debtor's account SHOULD be allowed to go negative.

+  * The debtor's account SHOULD always be able to receive incoming transfers.

+  * Interest paid to/from creditor's accounts SHOULD come from/to the debtor's account.

+  * Interest SHOULD NOT be accumulated on the debtor's account.

+  * When the debtor's account is being created or scheduled for deletion, an empty string SHOULD always be allowed as value of the ``config_data`` field in the `ConfigureAccount`_ message.

+  * The ``creditor_id`` for the debtor's account SHOULD be ``0``.

+  * Sending `AccountTransfer`_ messages for the debtor's account is OPTIONAL.

 .. [#compare-config] To do this, server implementations MUST compare the values of ``ts`` and ``seqnum`` fields in the received message,